marijnh/Eloquent-JavaScript/05_higher_order.md

 {{id average_function}}

 The abstractions these functions provide really shine when you need to _compose_ operations.
-As an example, let's write code that finds the average year of origin for living and dead scripts in the dataset:
+As an example, let's write code that finds the average year of origin for living and dead scripts in the dataset.

 ```
 function average(array) {